-Since 2014, every child in Reception, Year 1 & 2 is entitled to a free hot school meal.
+Since 2014, every child in Reception, Year 1 & 2 is entitled to a Universal Infant Free hot school meal (UIFSM), regardless of family income.
+If you think your child may be eligible for free school meals please let us know as this attracts additional funding for the school.

-Year 3, 4, 5 & 6 children may order a hot school meal at a daily cost of £2.32 (or £11.60pw if they have a school meal every day)
+Year 3, 4, 5 & 6 children may order a hot school meal.

+The current cost is £2.40 (or £11.70pw if they have a school meal every day).
+This is likely to be increasing from September 2023.

 Cooked school meals are available at lunchtimes.
 A menu is provided to enable your child to make a choice each day.
-We encourage all children to have a hot school meal and arrangements for ordering these will be clarified before the children start saying for lunch.
+We encourage all children to have a hot school meal.
+Your child will be able to order a hot dinner on a daily basis and this will be done when the register is taken in class.

-Menus are offered on a termly basis, sent to you via e-mail and displayed on the school website.
+Menus are offered on a termly basis and displayed on the school website.

 Should your child not like the choices on a certain day, you are able to send in a packed lunch.

-All dietary requirements are catered for; please ensure you have filled in and returned a Caterlink Allergies / Special Dietary Requirements Form, if required for your child(ren).
+All dietary requirements are catered for; please ensure you have filled in and returned an Allergies / Special Dietary Requirements Form, if required for your child(ren).
 These are available from the school office.